 Director of Infrastructure Systems and Technology

-Paiewonsky has spent her entire career in public service.
-Before joining Massachusetts state government in 1989, she spent three years in the U.S. Peace Corps, serving in the Commonwealth of Dominica, West Indies, as an agricultural science teacher.
-She is a past president of the Boston Chapter of the Women’s Transportation Seminar (WTS) and is a member of the Advisory Board for the University of Massachusetts-Lowell’s Center for Women and Work.
-She was the recipient of WTS International’s Woman of the Year Award and the Greater Boston Chamber of Commerce’s Pinnacle Award for Government Achievement.
+Before joining Massachusetts state government, Paiewonsky served for three years as a U.S. Peace Corps volunteer in the Commonwealth of Dominica, West Indies.
+She is a past president and current advisory board member of the Boston Chapter of the Women’s Transportation Seminar (WTS) and is a member of the Advisory Board for the University of Massachusetts-Lowell’s Center for Women and Work.